Nebuleon/ReGBA/README.md

 # Installing

-(If you got the source code and want to compile it, see the `Compiling` section at the end of the file.)
+(If you got the source code and want to compile it, see `modifying_en.txt`, included on GitHub as `doc/dstwo/modifying_en.txt`.)

-To install the plugin to your storage card, copy `tempgba.plg`, `tempgba.ini` and `tempgba.bmp` from the release archive to the card's `_dstwoplug` directory.
-Then, copy the `TEMPGBA` subdirectory to the root of the card.
+To install the plugin to your storage card, copy `_dstwoplug` and `TEMPGBA` from the release archive to the root of your storage card.

 ## The GBA BIOS

-To function properly, TempGBA needs a dump of the GBA's BIOS.
-It is **not** distributed in the release archive because of legal issues.
-Do not ask the author where to find this file; any questions regarding the BIOS will be quickly ignored.
-You, the user, are responsible for your use of the BIOS.
+As of TempGBA version 1.45, an open-source BIOS replacement based on VBA-M's high-level BIOS emulation is bundled in the release archive.
+This BIOS is provided by Normmatt.

+For better compatibility with certain games, you may instead use the real GBA BIOS, if you have it.

 The file you dump or find should be 16 KiB (16384 bytes) and have the following
 checksums: